Your personal data – what is it?

 Who are we?

-Swadlincote Ski and Snowboard Centre is the data controller (contact details below).
+Swadlincote Snowsports Centre is the data controller (contact details below).
 This means it decides how your personal data is processed and for what purposes.

-Swadlincote Ski and Snowboard Centre complies with its obligations under the GDPR by keeping personal data up to date; by storing and destroying it securely; by not collecting or retaining excessive amounts of data; by protecting personal data from loss, misuse, unauthorised access and disclosure and by ensuring that appropriate technical measures are in place to protect personal data.
+Swadlincote Snowsports Centre complies with its obligations under the Data Protection Act 2018/GDPR by keeping personal data up to date; by storing and destroying it securely; by not collecting or retaining excessive amounts of data; by protecting personal data from loss, misuse, unauthorised access and disclosure and by ensuring that appropriate technical measures are in place to protect personal data.

 What information do we collect?